-I also took some time to photograph the recipe I’m sharing with you today – 20 Minute Sausage, Brussels Sprouts and Parmesan Pasta!
-Actually it almost feels like cheating calling this a “recipe” because it’s so simple and straightforward.
-Regardless, it goes from fridge to table in 20 minutes or less making it perfect for busy weeknights.
+It almost feels like cheating calling Sausage, Brussels Sprouts and Parmesan Pasta a “recipe” because it’s so simple and straightforward.
+Regardless, it goes from fridge to table in 20 minutes or less making it perfect for busy weeknights!

-Cooked pasta is tossed with browned Italian sweet sausage, sauteed brussels sprouts, a nearly-offensive amount of garlic and freshly grated parmesan cheese, and tons of cracked black pepper.
+Cooked pasta is tossed with browned Italian sweet sausage, sauted brussels sprouts, an offensive amount of garlic and freshly grated parmesan cheese, plus tons of cracked black pepper.
 It’s kind of a mash up of cacio e pepe, this dish, and this dish.
 Simple, familiar flavors in a hearty and filling dish.
 I totally dig it.

 The best part of this recipe is that there’s zero prep work involved so you can keep your knife and cutting board put away.
 The couple of times I tested this dish I found myself standing in the kitchen tapping my foot waiting for the water to boil because there’s nothing to slice and dice, including the brussels sprouts because I used a bag of pre-shredded from the store.
 Easy!

-I used gluten-free spaghetti but you could use whatever pasta you already have in the house.
+I use gluten-free spaghetti but you can use whatever pasta you love.
 I also think this dish would be fantastic with zucchini noodles but first read the tips in this post to make sure you don’t end up with soggy zoodles.
-Talk about the real nightmare before Christmas!
+GAG.

 Start by bringing a large pot of salted water to a boil.
 In the meantime, add 8oz sweet Italian sausage and a drizzle of extra virgin olive oil to a large, 12″ skillet over heat that’s just a touch above medium.
 Brown the sausage, breaking it into big chunks as it cooks.
 I tested this recipe breaking the sausage down to the texture of ground beef and it was kind of strange texture-wise in the final dish.
 I liked being able to bite into big pieces.